guillecura/warriorjs-core/README.md

 # WarriorJS Engine

-*There's a small chance that you have played the game WarriorJS before, and an even smaller chance that you have came here intentionally, so you may be wondering what's this all about...*
+*There's a small chance that you have played the game WarriorJS before, and an even smaller chance that you have come here intentionally, so you may be wondering what's this all about...*

 **This is the rules engine behind [WarriorJS](https://github.com/olistic/warriorjs), distributed as an standalone npm package.**